rnofal1/TTSBot/README.md

 - The ```unstable``` field lets the user choose whether to make the speech "normal" (```false```) or unstable/wacky/unpredictable (```true```)
 - The ```msg``` field is where the user enters the actual content to be spoken by TTSBot

-- Once each field is filled, sending the ```/tts_normal``` command will move TTSBot into the user's voice channel, where TTSBot will begin speaking.
+- Once each field is filled, sending the ```/tts_normal``` command will move TTSBot into the user's voice channel, where TTSBot will begin speaking
-- After speaking, TTSBot will remain in the voice channel.
+- After speaking, TTSBot will remain in the voice channel

 Misc - Leave:
 The user may evict TTSBot from its voice channel through the slash command ```/leave_voice```